 Memetic Sex God: There's very few people who don't want to get some Donnie-cake.
 In the case of abuse in the past, Tom Collins and the family, this isn't always a good thing for him.

-Misaimed Fandom: Straight guys like to joke that if Rachel had shown her "tietz", the show would still be around, thereby proving that its point about sexism in Hollywood just went woosh over their heads.
+Misaimed Fandom: Straight guys like to joke that if Rachel had shown her "tietz", the show would still be around, thereby proving that its point about sexism in Hollywood didn't matter to them.

 Moe: Donnie has an unfairly pretty smile, knows full well how to turn on the Puppy-Dog Eyes, and thinks the other two are his best friends.